CloudI/CloudI/examples/hello_world1/README.markdown

 ## DETAILS

-The approach with the Hello World 1 Example is for CloudI to load the `hello_world1` application after CloudI has started.
+The approach with the Erlang Hello World 1 Example is for CloudI to load the `hello_world1` application after CloudI has started.
 The `hello_world1` application can be specified within the cloudi.conf or provided dynamically to the CloudI Service API.